camara90100/spinneys_egypt_scrapper/readme.md

 # Spinneys Egypt (promotional products) scraper

-I'm just playing around with Scrappy, and Spinneys seemed like a good place to start.
+I'm just playing around with Scrapy, and Spinneys seemed like a good place to start.

 ## Install